-We aimed to model and fomally capture the many striking and reproducible multi-knockout drug resistance phenotypes evident within the engineered population.
+We aimed to model and fomally capture the many surprising multi-knockout drug resistance phenotypes evident within the engineered population.
 For this, we used a general linear model which extends the multiplicative expectation of combined genetic effects38 to incorporate potential interactions (denoted by ε) of arbitrary complexity (see Methods).
 We treated the search for complex genetic interactions as a feature prioritization and selection problem, testing for the presence of up to to 5-gene interactions within a total space of 6,884 coefficients (See Methods; Fig. 3C).
 We found multiple genetic interactions of up to 5-way complexity at a stringent Bonferroni corrected p-value cutoff of 0.05 (Data S6).
 This formalized approach captured many of the striking phenotypes found by examination of the fitness landscapes.
 For example, yor1∆ was found to have no main effect under benomyl, to have a positive genetic interaction with pdr5∆, and surprisingly, to have a negative genetic interaction with snq2∆ (Fig. 3C, Data S6).
 In camptothecin, pdr5∆ and snq2∆ each had a minor effect, as well as a strong negative interaction between them (Fig. 3C, Data S6).
-Similarly, the surprising phenotype in mitoxantrone was modelled as a combination of a small marginal effect of snq2∆ and pdr5∆, a negative interaction εpdr5∆snq2∆, triple negative interactions with ybt1∆ and yor1∆ as εpdr5∆snq2∆ybt1∆ and εpdr5∆snq2∆yor1∆, and a negative four-way interaction εpdr5∆snq2∆ybt1∆yor1∆ (Fig. 3C, Data S6).
+Similarly, the surprising phenotype in mitoxantrone was modelled as the combination of a small marginal effect of snq2∆ and pdr5∆, a negative interaction εpdr5∆snq2∆, triple negative interactions of snq2∆pdr5∆ with ybt1∆ and yor1∆ as εpdr5∆snq2∆ybt1∆ and εpdr5∆snq2∆yor1∆, and a negative four-way interaction εpdr5∆snq2∆ybt1∆yor1∆ (Fig. 3C, Data S6).
 These complex negative genetic interaction patterns suggest that these four genes efflux mitoxantrone in parallel.
 A similar ‘parallel resistance’ genetic interaction pattern was observed for pdr5∆snq2∆yor1∆ in cisplatin (Fig. 3C, Data S6).
 Interestingly, the multi-knockout resistance phenotype in fluconazole was modelled (in addition to one- and two- gene effects involving pdr5∆, yor1∆, snq2∆, and ybt1∆) as the combination of three positive three-gene interactions (εybt1∆ycf1∆yor1∆, εsnq2∆ybt1∆yor1∆, εsnq2∆ycf1∆yor1∆).
 The apparent dependence of these multi-knockout effects on the presence of PDR5, however, was modelled as three two-way negative interactions involving PDR5 (εpdr5∆ycf1∆, εpdr5∆ybt1∆, εpdr5∆snq2∆).

 Learning a non-linear ABC Transporter System Model